 DFID Implementation and Analysis in Action of Accountability Programme (IAAAP)

-SDDirect is one of two partners in a consortium delivering the £12m DFID funded Implementation and Analysis in Action of Accountability Programme (IAAAP) in Somalia.
+SDDirect was one of two partners in a consortium delivering the £12m DFID funded Implementation and Analysis in Action of Accountability Programme (IAAAP) in Somalia.

-IAAAP is a research-led, adaptive intervention that probes ‘what works’ for strengthened accountability in Somalia through a well-documented process of enquiry and experimentation.
-Sub-contracted IAAAP partners will conduct applied research and test models on the ground for greater accountability across a range of themes, including civil society-state engagement, financial flows and extractive industries.
-Through implementation of strategic, on-the ground action research interventions, IAAAP aims to provide, disseminate and put into use a robust evidence base that can effectively inform and equip the Somali public, civil society and administrations to secure more accountable institutions and processes.
-IAAAP offers a unique opportunity to test ‘proof of concept’ for a limited number of demand-driven prototype initiatives (‘innovations’) that are firmly grounded in, and shaped by, an on-going process of social research and systemic political economy analysis.
+IAAAP was a research-led, adaptive intervention that probes ‘what works’ for strengthened accountability in Somalia through a well-documented process of enquiry and experimentation.
+Sub-contracted IAAAP partners conducted applied research and test models on the ground for greater accountability across a range of themes, including civil society-state engagement, financial flows and extractive industries.
+Through implementation of strategic, on-the ground action research interventions, IAAAP provided, disseminated and put into use a robust evidence base that effectively informed and equipped the Somali public, civil society and administrations to secure more accountable institutions and processes.
+IAAAP offered a unique opportunity to test ‘proof of concept’ for a limited number of demand-driven prototype initiatives (‘innovations’) that are firmly grounded in, and shaped by, an on-going process of social research and systemic political economy analysis.

-In addition to thematic technical advice on governance, empowerment and accountability, our role in the consortium with BMB Mott MacDonald is to provide:
+In addition to thematic technical advice on governance, empowerment and accountability, our role in the consortium with BMB Mott MacDonald was to provide: